Section Image

 Students in Saints Streets could attend Myrtle Place Elementary, Lafayette Middle or Lafayette High.
 Myrtle Place Elementary is a French immersion institution for prekindergarten through fifth grade.
 It was named a 2022 National Blue Ribbon School by the US Department of Education and has earned a B-plus grade from the education ranking website, Niche.
 Lafayette Middle operates an environmental sciences academy where students learn about Louisiana’s unique ecosystems and their inhabitants through hands-on projects.
 One of the largest schools in the state, Lafayette High has been recognized as one of Louisiana’s Distinguished Schools.
 It has magnet and advanced studies programs, as well as a popular Academy of Health Careers for those interested in pursuing employment in the medical field.

-Another area staple is the Olde Tyme Grocery.
+The Olde Tyme Grocery has long been a mainstay of the community.
 On his birthday in 1982, Glenn Murphree bought a small grocery store, complete with stock, in the morning.
 By that afternoon, he was open and planning for the future.
 A native New Orleanian, he had a passion for po’boys and began making them at the grocery’s small deli counter.
 Over the years, the business has come to include a seasonally operated snowball stand and seafood-heavy menu for Lent, but time and again, it’s the sandwiches people come back for.

 K.T.
 Phillips